ctds-usyd/library-webscraping/_episodes/04-lxml.md

 - "Using requests.get and resolving relative URLs"
 - "Traversing HTML and extracting data from it with `lxml`"
 - "Creating a two-step scraper to first extract URLs, visit them, and scrape their contents"
+- "Apprehending some of the things that can break when scraping"
 - "Storing the extracted data"
 keypoints:
 - "`requests` is a Python library that helps downloading web pages."